inavarrojoaquin/simple-mars-rover-kata/SimpleMarsRover/MarsRover.md

 -> Movement (M)
 -> Turns direction to Left (L)
 -> Turns direction to Right (R)
+-> Movement and Turn to any Direction
+-> Turn to any Direction and Movement

 -> North direction (N)
 -> South direction (S)
 -> East direction  (E)
 -> West direction  (W)

 ### Example